whlapinel/course-manager/notes/issues.md

 ## Pending

+- (minor) need placeholder image for when no user is signed in
 - (major) signin page after redirect following token expiration does not seem to render properly under certain circumstances
   - in particular when I clicked Generate from the home page, the signin component was sent but not as a complete page including layout
   - maybe htmx problem not redirect problem